mrmay-dev/OwnTags/README.md

 -->
 ## Installation

 This is a very new project and is under active development.
 I'm not the greatest programmer (something I picked up during COVID) so I learn as I go... meaning this thing could break at any moment for very silly reasons.
-That said, I am totally excited about it and hope a few others will join me to build something interesting.
+That said, I am excited about it and hope a few others will join me to build something interesting.
+This work [builds the work of others](https://github.com/mrmay-dev/owntags/tree/dev-client#notes-of-gratitude).

 ### Requirements: